ultrabug/ultrabug.fr/docs/Tech Blog/2013/2013-06-15-hp-moonshot.md

 The more processing power you need, the more racks you need, the more datacenters you need.
 Think of facebook or google and their enormous amount of servers/racks/datacenters around the world.
 Every new device (PC/tablet/smartphone) activated is a new client to an always-growing infrastructure of those powerhouses.

-Basically, there's a limit in the number of full datacenters you can build and operate eventually (not to mention powering them up) but there's worse : the new devices/clients growth is higher than our datacenter building/powering capabilites.
+Basically, there's a limit in the number of full datacenters you can build and operate eventually (not to mention powering them up) but there's worse : the new devices/clients growth is higher than our datacenter building/powering capabilities.

 The Moonshot project is one of HP's response to this challenge : permit businesses to accommodate and serve this rapidly growing demand of devices/clients without the datacenter model collapsing.
 Their method ?
 Invent a new server architecture from scratch.